JoshDoug/Notes/R/R-Lang.md

 * For header/column names add parameter: `header = TRUE` or `header = T`.

 ## Charts and Statistics for One Variable

+### Scatter Plots

+The plot function takes two vectors, one for X values and one for Y values, and draws a graph of them.

+`x <- seq(1, 20, 0.1)` - create a vector from 1 to 20 in 0.1 increments
+`y <- sin(x)` - create a vector of x values run through the sine function `plot(x, y)` - plot the scatter graph!

 ### Turning data into bar charts